npapanik/Adyton/utils/trace-processing/README.md

 $ chmod +x import-dataset.sh
 $ ./import-dataset.sh <trace_name>
 ```
-To process more than one trace use the same command, but with more options.
+To process more than one trace use the same command, but using more options.
 ```
 $ ./import-dataset.sh <trace_name_1> <trace_name_2> .. <trace_name_N>
 ```
-To process all the supported traces, execute the command:
+To process all the supported traces, execute:
 ```
 $ ./import-dataset.sh -all
 ```
-To clean all temp files created during the processing, execute the command:
+To clean all temp files created during the processing, execute:
 ```
 $ ./import-dataset.sh -clean
 ```

 ####Running with a gui

-To use the gui version of the script run the command:
+Also, a gui version of the tool is available through the command:
 ```
 $ ./import-dataset.sh -gui
 ```

 ####Traces supported

+Currently, the "import-dataset.sh" script supports the following list of traces.

 ---------------------------------------------
 | trace/dataset  | Estimated Execution Time |